bem/bem-components/common.blocks/attach/attach.en.md

 #### `focused` modifier

-Available value: `true`.
+Acceptable value: `true`.

 Use case: `BEMJSON`, `JS`.

-The modifier provides a focus to the block.
+The modifier puts the focus on the block.

 ```javascript
 {